Iuliia Nesterenko

 • Peel out and shop

-The CTA color resonates with the central image of the email and contains the upgraded option of default Shop.
+The CTA color resonates with the central image of the email and contains the upgraded option of a default Shop.

 Short CTA button examples: peel out and shop